 In other words, it is not that simple, because it is all very standardised and involves high development costs and legal constraints.

 What solutions are there to reconcile KYC and customer experience?

 Automated document verification, data encryption, electronic signature, Open API... solutions exist to drastically improve customer onboarding.

 However, these are often based on an objective and result of conformity, but not of certification or authenticity.
 Moreover, automation only works for standardised documents (ID cards, passports, etc.).
 For other media, it is a source of errors or even impossible.
 In this case, manual reading is required.

-Investing heavily in building up KYC compliance teams is too often the only alternative.
-However, this desire to gain speed through human control in the Know Your Customer process certainly introduces heavy expenditure without the guarantee of revenue growth.
+Investing heavily in building KYC compliance teams is too often the only alternative.
+However, this desire to gain speed and build a customer base through human control in the Know Your Customer (KYC) process certainly introduces heavy expenditure without the guarantee of revenue growth.

 Blockchain is the new gold for the banking sector